 O’Connor has emphasised the importance for anyone who uses the Incoterms® rules to learn or re-learn them – even if you consider yourself an expert – in order to avoid costly mistakes in the process of shipping their goods..

 There are several consequences of using the incorrect Incoterms® and users need to fully comprehend what it means when they put a three-letter Incoterms® rule into their sales contract..

 But no worries, credible and reliable guidance is at hand for you now..

 “The restrictions for crew change due to COVID-19 is unsustainable for the safety and wellbeing of over 150,000 seafarers who will require international flights to be changed over to and from the ships they work on from the middle of June 2020.
 These seafarers are having to extend their service onboard ships after many months at sea, unable to be replaced or repatriated after long tours of duty.”

 This is the message from The Secretary-General of the International Civil Aviation Organization (ICAO), the Director-General of the International Labour Organization (ILO) and the Secretary-General of the International Maritime Organization (IMO) who issued a joint statement to enlist the support of Governments for the facilitation of crew changes in ports and airports in the context of the COVID-19 pandemic.

 Global Supply Chains are very important in linking various countries to international markets facilitating global trade..
 Modern day supply chains come with great opportunities but also pose some challenges which can test some of the best built and run supply chains..

-COVID-19 the pandemic that came into the limelight in December 2019 has now spread to every country around the world.
-This has caused major economic and social disruptions with far reaching impacts on global supply chains..
+One such challenge that is testing the world currently is the COVID-19 pandemic which came into limelight in December 2019..
+This pandemic which has spread to every country around the world has caused/is causing major economic and social disruptions with far reaching impacts on global supply chains..